 Pittsburgh, PA 15282

 Please keep in mind that transfer admission to the Doctor of Pharmacy program is on a "space available" basis, and highly competitive.
-Please consult our website to make sure you qualify for this program.
+Learn more about our admissions requirements before submitting your application.

 We will begin a review of applications in November/December, and begin making offers to interview qualified applicants for February/March.
 We may contact you with questions, etc., regarding the courses you took, or other information from your academic profile, should the need arise.
 On occasion, we may also ask for a course syllabus if there is a question of course equivalency.